Puritans: Church and State

-During the Interregnum, led by the Independent Oliver Cromwell, starting in 1649, the parish system was retained and ministers financed through tithes, but oversight was exercised by state-appointed commissions such as the Triers and Ejectors, allowing a range of Protestant congregations to receive support while excluding Catholics and radical sects.
+During the Interregnum, led by the Independent Oliver Cromwell, starting in 1649, the parish system was retained, and ministers were financed via tithes, but oversight was exercised by state-appointed commissions such as the Triers and Ejectors, allowing a range of Protestant congregations to receive support while excluding Catholics and radical sects.

 On 27 September 1650, the Rump Parliament of the Commonwealth of England passed an Act repealing the Act of Supremacy, Act of Uniformity, and all laws making recusancy a crime.
 There was no longer a legal requirement to attend the parish church on Sundays (for both Protestants and Catholics).
 In 1653, responsibility for recording births, marriages, and deaths was transferred from the church to a civil registrar.
 The result was that church baptisms and marriages became private acts, not guarantees of legal rights, which provided greater equality to dissenters.

 The 1653 Instrument of Government guaranteed that in matters of religion, "none shall be compelled by penalties or otherwise, but endeavours be used to win them by sound Doctrine and the Example of a good conversation".
 Religious freedom was given to "all who profess Faith in God by Jesus Christ".
 However, Catholics and some others were excluded.
 No one was executed for their religion during the Protectorate.
 In London, people who attended Catholic mass or Anglican holy communion were occasionally arrested, but released without charge.
 Many unofficial Protestant congregations, such as Baptist churches, were permitted to meet.
 Quakers were allowed to publish freely and to hold meetings.
 They were, however, arrested for disrupting parish church services and organising tithe-strikes against the state church.

-After the Great Ejection of 1662 expelled Puritans from the Church of England, most became nonconformists, worshipping outside the established church.
+After the Great Ejection of 1662 expelled Puritans from the Church of England, most of them became nonconformists, worshipping outside of the established church.